pharaox/carnalitas_x/README.md

 #### Buy Foreign Slaves

+Starting with version 0.29.0, this event can be triggered via the *Buy Foreign Slaves* decision.
+It has a fixed cooldown of 3 years and is only available to landed or landed administrative rulers.
+Landless adventurers can use the [*Visit Holding* decision](#buying-and-selling-slaves-while-visiting-holdings) instead.

-Slave traders bring two slaves for sale and you can buy one of them.
+In the event, slave traders bring two slaves for sale and you can buy one of them.
 The slaves are of faith and culture that is different from yours, and never of faith that falls under the *Slavery Crime* doctrine.

 Besides adding flavor, this event also spawns more slaves than would normally exist if the only way to create them was to enslave prisoners.
-For players, it fires approximately every 3 years by default, and its frequency can be adjusted via the *Buy Foreign Slaves Event Frequency for Players* game rule.
-For AI, it fires every 1 to 5 years depending on rank.
-The AI will mostly not buy, unless it considers one of the slaves really useful according to the factors described in [AI Willingness to Buy or Sell](#ai-willingness-to-buy-or-sell).
+The AI will check the decision every 3 to 8 years depending on rank.
+They will mostly not buy, unless they consider one of the slaves really useful according to the factors described in [AI Willingness to Buy or Sell](#ai-willingness-to-buy-or-sell).

 #### Runaway Slave